-How can your business plan for growth?
-How do you identify where to develop your portfolio of brands?
-And ensure that they deliver what your consumers want, when they need it?
-The answer lies in brand architecture planning, the way to future proof your brand and deliver experiences your customers desire
+How can your business plan for growth and develop your portfolio of products and services so that they make sense to your customers, and build your brand equity?
+The answer lies in brand architecture planning, the way to future proof your brand.

 The key driver of any brand architecture initiative should be simplicity.
-Simpler solutions are cost effective and easier to manage across large organisations.
-Multiple brands are a source of complexity.
-And a key part of planning is recognising whether the benefits of multiple brands outweigh the costs of managing them.
+Simpler solutions are more cost effective and easier to manage across large organisations.
+Multiple brands are a source of complexity and the key part of the planning will be to recognize whether the benefits of multiple brands outweigh the costs for managing them.

-Whether your business is the market leader or a start-up challenger, with tools such as brand architecture planning, companies can gain clarity on what their potential future could look like.
-However the only winners will be those brands willing to invest, taking a proactive rather than reactive strategic approach.
+Whether your business is the market leader or a start-up challenger, with tools such as brand architecture planning companies can gain clarity on what their potential future could look like.
+However the only winners will be those brands who think strategically and are willing to invest in their brand architecture, taking a proactive rather than a reactive approach.